 SEO for Nonprofits Strategy #4: Focus on Internal Linking

 Linking refers to the hyperlinks within a website or page.
-There are two types of linking to consider and both are very important to SEO for non-profits: internal and external.
+There are two types of linking to consider, and both are very important to nonprofit SEO: internal and external.

 Internal linking is great, as it allows you to point users to the content you wish to highlight.
 And here is the key – you have complete control over this kind of link.
 You send readers to your most important pages.

 External linking is a link that comes to your website from another website.
 The more websites that link to your website, the more important and authoritative your content is regarded.
 So reach out to other local nonprofits and see if they can link to your website.
 Research directories and local SEO opportunities as well.

 You may also wish to practice external linking to other websites.
 External linking to other sites can certainly work towards your advantage when approached strategically.
 It is important to link to credible websites only, as the credibility of these links affects the trustworthiness of your own website.

 Link exchanges are a great way to build value in a partnership and collaboration with another organization.
 If someone has a high-ranking or reputable website, you can ask if they can link your website in exchange for doing the same with theirs.
 It can be especially beneficial when you are externally linking using a keyword that isn’t the primary keyword of your article.
-It is typical that organizations with a website can view the sources of their website traffic, so they can see how this exchange benefits them.
-That also means you can do the same, and you can see how much value they add to increasing your traffic for externally linking your website.
-External linking used in this way can be a beneficial “scratch my back and I’ll scratch yours” dynamic when trying to build your non-profit website traffic.
+Typically, organizations with a website can view the sources of their website traffic to see how this exchange benefits them.
+That means you can do the same and see how much value they add to increasing your traffic for externally linking your website.
+External linking used in this way can be a mutually beneficial dynamic when trying to build website traffic.